awsdocs/amazon-redshift-management-guide/doc_source/purchase-reserved-node-offering-console.md

 ![\[Image NOT FOUND\]](http://docs.aws.amazon.com/redshift/latest/mgmt/images/upgrade-reservednode.png)

-## Upgrading Reserved Nodes With the AWS CLI<a name="reserved-node-upgrade-cli"></a><a name="upgrade-reserved-nodes-cli"></a>
+## Upgrading reserved nodes with the AWS CLI<a name="reserved-node-upgrade-cli"></a><a name="upgrade-reserved-nodes-cli"></a>

 **To upgrade a reserved node reservation with the AWS CLI**

 1. Obtain a list of ReservedNodeOfferingID's for offerings that meet your requirements for payment type, term, and charges\.
-The following example illustrates this step:
+The following example illustrates this step\.

    ```
    aws redshift get-reserved-node-exchange-offerings --reserved-node-id xxxxxxxx-xxxx-xxxx-xxxx-xxxxxxxxxxxx